 - Are your bank branches built to withstand various natural disasters?

 The longer a bank is shut down, the worse the consequences.
 Every bank disaster recovery plan template must include the specific actions that need to be taken if operations have been halted.
+In a BCP or DRP, this is sometimes referred to as “disaster response.”
+These are the immediate steps following a disruption, which help to assess the situation and determine the best path to recovery.

 - Which banking services are the highest priority if limitations are in place?